HaditheMohammadzade/powerbi-sales-dashboard/README.md

-# 📊 Interactive Power BI Dashboard
+# 📊 Power BI Sales Dashboard

 An interactive business intelligence dashboard developed with **Microsoft Power BI** to explore, visualize, and analyze sales data.
 This project demonstrates the complete workflow of transforming raw data into meaningful insights through data cleaning, modeling, and interactive visualizations.